+Individuals are allocated to the waiver on a statewide basis in chronological order by the date of waiver registration.
 When funding becomes available based on appropriations from the New Mexico Legislature, a registrant receives a letter of interest.
 At that time, the individual selects either institutional care or the Supports Waiver (SW).
-After an individual selects the SW, an individual is offered a choice between the participant-directed or traditional service delivery model.
-Acceptance or refusal of the SW does not change or negatively impact the individual's placement or position on the DOH Wait List; individuals who accept or refuse the SW are not removed from the DOH Wait List rather maintain their placement and position on the Wait List until offered an allocation to NM.0173 Developmental Disabilities waiver or the NM.0488 Mi Via waiver.
+After an individual selects the SW, an individual is offered a choice between the participant-directed or agency-based service delivery model.